Mick O'Dwyer: Successful return

 After a two-year absence from the Kerry team, O'Dwyer ended his retirement and returned to the starting fifteen in 1968.
 A 1–21 to 3–8 defeat of reigning champions Cork gave him an eighth Munster SFC medal.
 Kerry faced old rivals Down in the All-Ireland SFC final on 22 September 1968.
 Down player Seán O'Neill got the inside of his boot to a rebounding ball to score a goal after six minutes.
-A Brendan Lynch goal for Kerry in the final minute was little more than a consolation as Down won the game by 2–12 to 1–13.
+A Brendan Lynch goal for Kerry in the final minute was little more than a consolation, as Down won the game by 2–12 to 1–13.

-In 1969 O'Dwyer won a fourth league medal following an aggregate 2–33 to 2–24 defeat of New York.
-He later won a ninth Munster SFC medal as Kerry accounted for old rivals Cork by a scoreline of 0–16 to 1–4.
-On 14 September 1969, Kerry faced Offaly in what was the very first championship meeting between the two sides.
+In 1969, O'Dwyer won a fourth National League medal following an aggregate 2–33 to 2–24 defeat of New York.
+He later won a ninth Munster SFC medal, as Kerry accounted for old rivals Cork by a scoreline of 0–16 to 1–4.
+On 14 September 1969, Kerry faced Offaly in what was a first championship meeting between the two sides.
 Kerry goalkeeper Johnny Culloty made two great saves in the first half and another straight after the interval.
 Kerry held onto a three-point lead from the interval until the final whistle and a 0–10 to 0–7 victory gave O'Dwyer a third All-Ireland SFC medal.
 He was later named Texaco Footballer of the Year.

 Kerry made it three-in-a-row in Munster in 1970, with O'Dwyer collecting his tenth provincial medal following a 2–22 to 2–9 defeat of Cork.
 On 27 September 1970, Kerry faced Meath in the first eighty-minute All-Ireland SFC final.
 O'Dwyer's side took an eight-point lead; however, this was cut back to just three by Meath.
 Din Joe Crowley's "goal of the century" four minutes from the end sealed a 2–19 to 0–18 victory and a fourth All-Ireland SFC medal for O'Dwyer.
 In winning this title O'Dwyer finished the season as top scorer, as well as joining a unique group of players to win All-Ireland SFC medals in each of three decades.